-Based on the work performed to date, we have identified an adjustment required to the current pension asset in the draft accounts.
+Based on the work performed, we have identified a number of adjustments required to the pension figures in the draft accounts.

 According to IFRIC 14, the Authority must adjust the pension asset for the liability from future contributions to past service contributions.
 This adjustment was not performed in 2023/24 and, upon reviewing the prior year's calculations, it was also omitted from those accounts.

 Therefore, Management have updated the accounts for both financial years, with the 2022/23 adjustment being processed as a prior period adjustment.
-Following the adjustment, we have no issues to report in relation to the prior period adjustment.
+We also identified a current year error relating to pension costs charged to the CIES being posted the wrong way around.